SOLDES

 Résumé

-NAMED A BEST BOOK OF 2023 BY BEST CLASSIC BANDS For the first time, legendary singer and songwriter and Grammy Hall-of-Famer Aaron Neville tells his personal story of overcoming poverty, racism, addiction, and loss through faith, family, and music.
+For the first time, legendary singer, songwriter, and Grammy Hall-of-Famer Aaron Neville tells his personal story of overcoming poverty, racism, addiction, and loss through faith, family, and music.
 Aaron Neville's first #1 hit, "Tell It Like it Is, " was released in 1966.
-In the mid-70s he formed the Neville Brothers with Art, Charles, and Cyril-now known as the "First Family of New Orleans"-and they released more than a dozen influential albums.
+In the mid-seventies he formed the Neville Brothers with Art, Charles, and Cyril-now known as the "First Family of New Orleans"-and they released more than a dozen influential albums.

 Given his one-of-a-kind, soaring falsetto, Aaron was the breakout star, and over the next six decades, he had four platinum albums, three #1 songs, numerous film and television appearances, and was inducted into the Grammy Hall of Fame in 2014.
 His triple-platinum duets with Linda Ronstadt (including the Grammy-Award-winning hit "I Don't Know Much") showcased the softer side of his voice, and the smoking hot funky soul of the Neville Brothers cemented his legacy as an R&B legend.

 Jude-the patron saint of lost cases-for turning his life around.
 He found healing and salvation in music.
 Aaron Neville is a man who by all accounts should not have made it.
-Tell It Like It Is shares his story for the first time.
+Tell It Like It Is shares his miraculous story.

 Given his one-of-a-kind, soaring falsetto, Aaron was the breakout star, and over the next six decades, he had four platinum albums, three #1 songs, numerous film and television appearances, and was inducted into the Grammy Hall of Fame in 2014.
 His triple-platinum duets with Linda Ronstadt (including the Grammy-Award-winning hit "I Don't Know Much") showcased the softer side of his voice, and the smoking hot funky soul of the Neville Brothers cemented his legacy as an R&B legend.

 Jude-the patron saint of lost cases-for turning his life around.
 He found healing and salvation in music.
 Aaron Neville is a man who by all accounts should not have made it.
-Tell It Like It Is shares his story for the first time.
+Tell It Like It Is shares his miraculous story.